Tyler-R-Kendrick/ai-agents-for-beginners-csharp/00-course-setup/README.md

 - Azure AI Foundry Account - For Access to the Azure AI Agent Service

 </v-clicks>

-We have included a `requirements.txt` file in the root of this repository that contains all the required Python packages to run the code samples.

-You can install them by running the following command in your terminal at the roof of the repository:

 ```bash
 pip install -r requirements.txt